-Germany – located centrally in Europe – has always been the largest logistics market.
+Germany has always been the largest European logistics market, benefitting from its central location on the continent.
 It is home to some of the most globally active freight forwarding, warehousing and fulfilment companies.
-Every listing of the top ten logistics players in a given country in Europe shows up to half a dozen logistics companies originating from Germany.
+Every listing of the top ten logistics players in Europe shows up to half a dozen logistics companies originating from Germany.

-Furthermore, Poland is positioned as a gateway point for the ‘Belt and Road Initiative’, which has created the opportunity for the country to become a key conduit for trade between China and Europe.
-Prologis, one of the world’s most dominant logistics players, has 2.4m square meters of state-of-the-art logistics facilities in Poland with easy access to Belt and Road infrastructure.
+Poland is strategically positioned as a gateway point for the ‘Belt and Road Initiative’, which has created the opportunity for the country to become a key conduit for trade between China and Europe.

 e: [email protected]